microsoft/WhatTheHack/015-Serverless/Coach/Solution-03.md

 ## Copilot prompt for Azure CLI

+**NOTE:** If you'd like, you can try using the Copilot prompt below to generate an Azure CLI script that can deploy the resources as described above.
+Your results may vary and you should check any generated script to validate it would do what is specified above.

-Using Copilot, ask in Precise mode:
+Using Microsoft Copilot, ask in Precise mode:
 ```
 Give me the Azure CLI commands to execute the following actions.
 Use variables for all the parameters: